ardaerbaharli/twitchLurkerV2/README.md

 <br>

-> -You can check crash reports from **CrashReports**
+> - You can check crash reports from **CrashReports**
-> -You can see if anyone mentioned you in the chat from **Mentions**.
+> - You can see if anyone mentioned you in the chat from **Mentions**.
 > In mentions you have two files:
-> -From ChatLogs, you can see the channel name, link ID, person who sent the message and the message itself.
+> - From ChatLogs, you can see the channel name, link ID, person who sent the message and the message itself.
-> -From StreamIDs, you can see when the message was sent and link of the clip from the time message was sent.
+> - From StreamIDs, you can see when the message was sent and link of the clip from the time message was sent.

 <br>